alexanderson1993/remix-auth-webauthn/README.md

   // SQL: `VARCHAR(255)` and store string array or a CSV string
   // Ex: ['usb' | 'ble' | 'nfc' | 'internal']
   transports: string;
+  // SQL: `VARCHAR(36)` or similar, since AAGUIDs are 36 characters in length
+  aaguid: string;
 }
 ```